Wife Apparent: Plot summary

 Major Coridon Gore, aged 42, a well-known novelist, lives quietly in Elm Cottage near the fictional village of Halliard in Hampshire, looked after by his devoted housekeeper Florence Davey.
 As a consequence of a head injury he received during the war, Gore suffers from occasional lapses of memory.
-His sole confidante and 'Privy Counsellor', to whom he speaks every day, is the cottage's ancient and majestic elm.
+His sole confidant and 'Privy Counsellor', to whom he speaks every day, is the cottage's ancient and majestic elm.

 Unknown to Gore, his godfather has left him the sum of £10,000 in his will provided that he is found to be 'up and dressed' when his executors call at exactly half past nine.
 When the executors arrive unannounced, they find Gore in his shirtsleeves and they fraudulently intend to withhold the inheritance.
 They are thwarted by Gore's good friend and family solicitor Pompey Colbourne.

 One morning, while Gore is communing with the elm, a young woman who is holidaying nearby walks past the gate.
 They fall into conversation, although without exchanging names.
 A few days later, Gore receives in the post an unsigned card with an exquisite drawing of him and the elm.
 Meeting again at Ascot, Gore learns that she is Niobe Coke, aged 26.
 The pair rapidly fall in love.
 Two days before their intended wedding, while Gore is staying in London, the elm is brought down by an overnight storm, a disaster that the family fear will affect his fragile mind.
 But even before the news can be broken to him, Gore suffers an attack of amnesia while walking down Bond Street and completely forgets who he is.
 Gore is identified by the tailor's label in his suit, and his sister Cleopatra is informed.